 Figure 1: Architecture of the sensor-actuator device for intracellular protein detection.
 The device is composed of intrabodies (or small peptides) to recognize with high specificity the protein of interest (POI).
 Interaction of intrabodies with POI brings TEVp in the proximity of the cleavage site (TCS).
 The membrane-tethered transcription factor (TF) fused to TCS translocates to the nucleus upon TEVp cleavage, activating programmed output.
 The figure has been modified from20.

 Figure 2: Test of the NS3 device. (a) TCS(S) and (L) variants of NS3 device were tested in HEK293FT cells in presence or absence on NS3.
 TEVp is driven by a constitutive promoter.
-Data show that the system is not sensitive to the presence of NS3 due to an overactivation of TEVp that leads to non-specific cleavage of the TCS. (b-c) NS3 induced EYFP reporter activation with TCS(L) but not TCS(S) in absence of Dox and Shield. (d) Test of the variants of NS3 sensor in HEK293FT cells show up to 24x induction of reporter gene when the HVC protein was detected..
+Data show that the system is not sensitive to the presence of NS3 due to an overactivation of TEVp that leads to non-specific cleavage of the TCS. (b-c) NS3 induced EYFP reporter activation with TCS(L) but not TCS(S) in absence of Dox and Shield. (d) Test of the variants of NS3 sensor in HEK293FT cells show up to 24x induction of reporter gene when the HVC protein was detected.
 Data shows fold induction and standard deviation. (e) Co-localization in HEK293FT cells of NS3 fused to a BFP (BFP-nNS3) and fusion protein 1 which include the membrane tethered mKate.
 As control we used a BFP alone, that shows diffuse cellular localization.
 Confocal images (scale bar = 25 μm) (f) fluorescent reporter induction as result of NS3 detection in HEK293FT cells.
-BF: bright field; mKate: fluorescent marker included in fusion protein 1; EYFP: output of the device.
-Evos images (scale bar = 200 μm).
+BF: bright field; mKate: fluorescent marker included in fusion protein 1; EYFP: output of the device (scale bar = 200 μm).
 The figure has been modified from20.

-Figure 3: Model of Nef-responsive device. (a) In the absence of the engineered device, HIV escapes the immune response via Nef-mediated HLA downregulation. (b) Nef is detected and sequestered by the sdAb19 intrabody and SH3 domain to activate Xcl1 expression.
-Xcl1 stimulates anti-HIV immune response attracting dendritic cells and cytotoxic lymphocytes.
+Figure 3: Model of Nef-responsive device. (a) In the absence of the engineered device, HIV escapes the immune response via Nef-mediated HLA downregulation. (b) Nef is detected and sequestered by the sdAb19 intrabody and SH3 domain to activate XCL1 expression.
+XCL1 stimulates anti-HIV immune response attracting dendritic cells and cytotoxic lymphocytes.
 In addition, Nef sequestration impairs HLA downmodulation such that CD4+T cells infected by HIV are more responsive to immune system attack.
 The figure has been modified from20.

 Figure 4: Nef sensor-actuator device detects HIV infection and impair HLA downmodulation. (a) HEK293FT cells induce output activation in the presence of Nef, at intermediate concentration of Dox. (b) Jurkat T cells infected with HIV-LAI strain show reporter activation. (c) Nef device interferes with HLA downmodulation as compared to HLA levels in absence of sensor. (d) XCL-1 immunomodulator is triggered by the device upon Nef detection.
 The figure has been modified from20.